 Four negative frequencies are present.
-Modes 2, 3 and 4 are translations, as results from their small values ( $< 2 \ cm^{-1}$ ) and from a visual analysis (program MOLDRAW [122]); mode 1, frequency -39.3362 cm-1, corresponds to a maximum along the $Q_1$ normal coordinate.
+Modes 2, 3 and 4 are translations, as results from their small values ($< 2 cm^{-1}$) and from a visual analysis (program MOLDRAW [157]); mode 1, frequency -39.3362 cm-1, corresponds to a maximum along the Q_1 normal coordinate.
 Third run: scanning of the first normal mode.
-The input lines for the frequency calculation block are now the following:
+The input lines for the frequency calculation where we are asking to perform the scan of 1 mode (mode 1), computing energy in 21 points in the interval -10/+10 with a step equal to 0.4.
+Figure 2 shows the energy computed, and the energy in the harmonic approximation.